VoronDesign/VoronUsers/printer_mods/al3ph/filament_runout/README.md

 Bowden tube can be inserted to guide the filament in to the module, you might need to fettle this, as it maybe a bit tight and restrict the filament movement.
 There should be very little friction if all goes well.

-The module works in either direction.
+The module works in either direction, it should be mounted away from the extrusion motor, as klipper buffers commands, so the further from the motor the better.

 I printed with 0.4mm nozzle 0.2mm layer height, no supports need.